 Each faculty member is dually appointed for the UNC School of Medicine and the UNC Gillings School of Global Public Health.

-As a student in the UNC Gillings School’s online Registered Dietitian program, you will collaborate with professors who are spearheading nutrition-related advances in treating and preventing:
+As a student in the UNC Gillings School’s online Nutrition and Dietetics program, you will collaborate with professors who are spearheading nutrition-related advances in treating and preventing:

 The Gillings MPH Core integrated curriculum explores foundational concepts of public health through the lens of today’s most pressing global concerns, such as the obesity epidemic, the cycle of food insecurity and the inequitable distribution of food supplies.